preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 Tabs - Omnia Feed
 =============================================

-**Work on this documentation has just started.
-Will be finished soon.**

 Use the settings here to edit tabs for this Business Profile in Omnia Feed.

 Here's an example with a number of tabs set up: